dishatyagi19/Python-100DaysOfCode/BeginnerPython/Day4/Randomisation&PythonLists.md

   File "<main.py>", line 7, in <module>
 IndexError: list index out of range

-to resolve this, remember to -1 from len of list:-
+*To resolve this, remember to -1 from len of list:-*

 ```
 import random